SomyaRoutaray/ShopNest-PowerBI-Dashboard/README.md

 - Time-consuming **manual reporting**
 - Difficulty in tracking **customer trends** and **regional growth**

-The ShopNest Dashboard addresses these challenges by delivering a **centralized, interactive solution** for real-time performance tracking.
+The  Dashboard addresses these challenges by delivering a **centralized, interactive solution** for real-time performance tracking.

 ---